andrew/ultimate-awesome/README.md

 - [awesome-web-performance-budget](https://github.com/pajaydev/awesome-web-performance-budget) - ⚡️Articles, Websites, Tools and Case Studies to implement performance budget to a website.
 (PR 's welcomed).
 - [awesome-smithy](https://github.com/smithy-lang/awesome-smithy) - Awesome Smithy is a curated list of awesome build-tools, code-generators, examples, and other resources related to the Smithy IDL.
 - [python_more_awesome](https://github.com/wilfreddesert/python_more_awesome) - The essential Python list.
-- [awesome-self-supervised-learning-for-tabular-data](https://github.com/wwweiwei/awesome-self-supervised-learning-for-tabular-data) - A collection of research materials on SSL for non-sequential tabular data (SSL4NSTD).
 - [awesome-solr](https://github.com/Anant/awesome-solr) - A curated list of Awesome Apache Solr links and resources. .
 - [awesome-simd](https://github.com/awesome-simd/awesome-simd) - A curated list of awesome SIMD frameworks, libraries and software.
 - [awesome-workplaces-slovenia](https://github.com/otobrglez/awesome-workplaces-slovenia) - Awesome workplaces in Slovenia 🇸🇮.